-You can check Google Trends for the amount of traffic keywords related to your niche generate to see the market size: for example, a great number of people search for shoes on search engines such as Google, but perhaps not as many will be looking for red shoes sized 8.
+You can check Google Trends for the number of traffic keywords related to your niche generate to see the market size: for example, a great number of people search for shoes on search engines such as Google, but perhaps not as many will be looking for red shoes size 8.

 You can select the niches that showed stability or a slight growth on Google Trends.